 “He found himself wanting to be something other than a black man and finally succeeded in convincing himself that he had nothing in common with these people except color, which was purely an accident of birth…He would finish school and he would become a teacher, but not because he was dedicated, not any longer…He would take up teaching because he wanted to break all ties with that animalistic world, and becoming a professional man would make the break final.
 This would put him at the very pinnacle of his middle-class society, and he would never look back again.”

 The subtitle of Black Writing from Chicago is “In the World, Not of It?
-You can read the book’s Introduction, paying particular attention to my idea that the controversy over how much Blacks should want to be part of “the World”—that is, a society which they have so largely made, but which so virulently shuts them out—boils down to attitudes about middle-classness (see below).
+You can read the book’s Introduction, paying particular attention to my idea that the controversy over how much Blacks should want to be part of “the World”—that is, a society which so violently and systematically shuts them out—boils down to attitudes about middle-classness (see below).
 It’s a way up and out, but at what price?
 (James Baldwin was obsessed with this price.)
 This argument, this complex dilemma, runs through my book like, as one critic put it, a “charged current.”
 The tragic run of shootings and beatings referred to above have had tens of thousands of precedents which were not caught on film or even live-streamed, as Philando Castile’s shooting was.
 The middle-classness that Ronald L. Fair indicts—a condition that besets both whites, obviously, and blacks—might be moved by our age’s overwhelming video evidence, plus the use of social media by #blacklivesmatter and others.
 There’s a slim chance it could move more and more of us to be less gutless in challenging “the World,” instead of just being surprised that it’s still so racist.

 ♦ Read Haki Madhubuti on whether Black Men are “obsolete.”